Supervision meetings

 Supervision meetings during overtime

 In order to keep the research on course for submission, it is expected that your supervisor will continue to monitor your progress during overtime.
-In this period, supervision meetings may be in the format of reading and commenting on draft chapters of the thesis.
+In this period, supervision meetings may be in the format of discussing draft chapters of the thesis.
 Full-time PGRs will continue to be entitled to no fewer than 10 supervision meetings per year, and part-time candidates no fewer than six per year.
 A written record of these meetings must be kept in GRAD.